-It helps us to incorporate training, organisation, resources and the running of Change4Life extra-curricular sessions for individual groups of children.
+The sports premium funding helps us to incorporate training, organisation, resources and the running of Change4Life extra-curricular sessions for individual groups of children.
 It also supports the training and delivery of sessions for pupils throughout school by the playground leaders and organising crew.
-This has enabled us to improve leadership opportunities.
-We have a School Games Organising crew who run level 1 competitions for Y2-Y6, Change4Life Champions who help with the running of our health and wellbeing club, plus playground leaders to enhance the activity levels of children at playtimes.
-We also have Wake Up Shake Up helpers who help us get the day off to an energetic start.
+This has enabled us to improve leadership opportunities for KS2 pupils.
+Our School Games organising crew run level 1 competitions for Y2-Y6, Change4Life Champions help with the running of our health and wellbeing club, and playground leaders enhance the activity levels of children at playtimes.
+We also have Wake Up Shake Up leaders who help us get the day off to an energetic start.
 We have now employed coaches as Playground Activators who will help to engage children in physical activity during lunchtimes and involves all year groups.

-Please click here for further details of how our Sports Premium Funding has been spent during this academic year (2016-2017), and the impact it has had on sport within St Francis of Assisi Church of England Primary School.
+Please click here for further details of how our Sports Premium Funding is being spent during this academic year (2018-2019), and the intended impact it is having on the children within St Francis of Assisi Church of England Primary School.

 Please click here for a link to our School Games page which has reports and blogs, future events and other information.